Semblance Hypothesis

 Next steps:

-Here, first-person properties refer to internally generated, stimulus-specific experiential states that can guide behavior in the absence of the original stimulus.
-Examine whether the solution point or its immediate vicinity has an inherent property that can intrinsically generate:
+Step 2: Evaluate the solution for first-person properties: Here, first-person properties refer to internally generated, stimulus-specific experiential states capable of guiding behavior in the absence of the original stimulus.
+The next step is to examine whether the derived solution, or its immediate operational vicinity, possesses intrinsic properties capable of generating:

 Latest: Let's ask LLMs the following question: (Beware: LLMs are "people pleasing" Please read) Artificial neural networks (ANNs) were inspired by synaptic plasticity observed in neuroscience, modeling it as changes in synaptic weights.
 The introduction of backpropagation for error signals significantly enhanced the learning efficiency of these systems.
 Although backpropagation enabled ANNs to perform specific tasks effectively, these systems struggled with generalization & were typically limited to a single function.
 This limitation & the lack of backpropagation of error signals across the synapses in the brain, prompted search for a new mechanism.
 Drawing on constraints from numerous findings across multiple system levels, the semblance hypothesis proposed interactions between spines belonging primarily to different neurons.
 This hypothesis posits that plasticity occurs at inter-postsynaptic functional LINKs, which serve as the primary operational mechanism.
 Unitary functions at the IPLs are integrated via oscillating potentials.
 Multiple interacting spines form islets of inter-LINKed spines (IILSPs).
 In 2017, Transformers employing attention heads emerged, paving the way for large language models (LLMs).
 Is there a rigorous mathematical sense in which attention heads and IILSPs instantiate the same type of computation at an abstract level?